Gashapon: Blind-boxes

 Capsule toys can now also refer to blind-box trading figures, which are essentially the same product sold randomly out of sealed cardboard packages instead of a machine.
-Chinese toy brand Pop Mart, which does designer toys in blind boxes, is very popular with teenagers and young adults.
+Chinese toy brand Pop Mart, which does designer toys in blind boxes, has become popular with teenagers and young adults.
 Kidrobot is another company famous for their blind boxes, in particular the Dunny series as well as collaborations with various popular franchises.
 Dreams Inc. uses blind boxes for its Sonny Angel and Smiski figurines.
 Pop Mart is also famous for their Labubu dolls, which became popular in 2025 due to celebrities like Lisa from K-pop group Blackpink showing pictures of her with the keyring and a big version of the doll.

+Blind boxes sold by Pop Mart follow a standardized collectible system.
+Each blind box contains one figure, and the contents remain unknown to both buyers and sellers until the box is opened.
+Most series include twelve regular designs, each with an equal probability of being drawn.
+The blind box cover also displays the full lineup of figures on the back of the packaging.
+These illustrations typically show all regular designs included in the series and may include an indication that a secret figure exists.
+While the exact appearance of the secret figure is usually not shown, Pop Mart's product packaging often notes that the secret design has a significantly lower probability of being drawn compared to the regular figures.
+According to Pop Mart's official product descriptions, regular figures generally have a probability of 1/12, while secret figures may appear at rates as low as 1/144.
+Some series have a super hidden figure.

+Pop Mart also offers whole sets, which consist of all the blind boxes in that series without repetition (but not always guarantee the secret figure).
+If a customer receives a repeated figure in a whole set, Pop Mart provides a replacement service to ensure the set includes all non-duplicated designs as advertised.

 Blind bags are a similar concept but with a disposable bag instead of a cardboard box.
 This is one way that Gashapon figures make it to the US, as companies like Bandai release their Gashapon figures as blind bags for American audiences.
 Lego also used blind bags for their collectible Minifigure series, before switching to blind boxes due to environmental concerns.

 This is based on fukubukuro, a grab bag of randomized items for a set price that originated in Japan in the 1980s.